Birda Logo

 Habia atrimaxillaris

 The Black-cheeked Ant Tanager, Habia atrimaxillaris, is a distinctive bird with a robust build, measuring 18 to 19 cm in length and weighing between 36.2 to 48.9 grams.
-Males are characterized by dark gray upper parts with a subtle red hue and a hidden orange-red crest.
+Males are characterized by dark grey upper parts with a subtle red hue and a hidden orange-red crest.
 Their faces are adorned with a diffuse black "mask," and their throats showcase a bright salmon orange, which gradually darkens towards the belly.
 Females share a similar appearance but are somewhat duller, with a less prominent crest.

 Identification Tips